 Another round in the early fight over film censorship involved the first African-American heavyweight boxing champion, Jack Johnson.
 In a well-publicized July 1910 match, Johnson won the title, beating James Jeffries, a white boxer who had been styled as the “great white hope.”
 A 1910 film showing the boxing match and Johnson’s victory led to rioting in many US cities and at least eight deaths.
 Historian Robert Niemi called it an “exceedingly ugly episode in the appalling annals of American racial bigotry.”
 The film’s ideological significance alarmed racists in Congress who passed a federal ban on interstate sales of all boxing films in 1912.

-Another controversy blew up over films about prostitution a few years later.
+The topic of prostitution led to another controversy over films a few years later.
 Film makers used the pretext of a 1912 report on vice in New York to show supposedly moralistic films depicting the evils of the “white slave trade.”
 These “vice films” outraged moralists in the media.
 Films like Damaged Goods, The House of Bondage and Guilty Man “will pour oil upon the flames of vice,” the New York Times said.
 The contrast with newspapers is interesting.
 When newspaper publishers used the same sensationalistic tactics a generation before, they were rewarded.
 William T. Stead, who published London’s Pall Mall Gazette, made an enormous profit exposing the “virtual slave trade” of London in 1883, treating the subject as a moral lesson but providing plenty of salacious detail.
 Pulitzer and Hearst also used the cloak of morality to expose shocking tales of vice and intrigue.
 But film was new, and as a New York judge said in 1913, “tends to deprave the morals of those whose minds are open to such influences.”

 Although film makers said they were fighting for freedom of speech, newspapers reported the issue in terms of films being “withdrawn” rather than “censored.”
 Around this time, Thomas Edison, a social conservative who owned many US patents for film cameras and projectors, attempted to control both the business and its cultural impacts by forming the Motion Picture Patents Company in 1908.